iSPIRT/depa-training/scenarios/brats/README.md

 ### 6\.
 Download and Decrypt Model

-Once training has completed succesfully (The training container logs will mention it explicitly), download and decrypt the trained model and other training outputs.
+Once training has completed successfully (The training container logs will mention it explicitly), download and decrypt the trained model and other training outputs.

 ```bash
 ./6-download-decrypt-model.sh